ARPBlueSteel/sacabambaspis/content/Subject Support by Group/Group 3/History Folder/Military Dictatorships and Government.md

 >**Military Coup d'etat**: When the military comes out the barracks and overthrows the civilian government, establishing a right wing military government with a General as a President. (i.e. Chile)

-> **Military Governments**: are right wing governments that are controlled by a country's military, which stemmed from the growth and popularity of the [[Rise and Rule of Caudillos in Latin America|caudillos]] of the 19th Century.
+> **Military Governments**: are right wing governments that are controlled by a country's military, which stemmed from the growth and popularity of the [[Summary - Rise and Rule of Caudillos in Latin America|caudillos]] of the 19th Century.

 # General Characteristics: